Makae/rxjs-insights/docs/article.md

     // Will be ignored by subscriber, as we already closed the stream with complete() subscriber.error("some error");

-    // Is triggered after subscriber.complete() or subscriber.error() was executed
-    return () => {
+    // Is triggered after subscriber.complete() or subscriber.error() was executed or unsubscribe() was called return () => {
         console.log("Cleanup resources, used by this Observable")
     };